atillatan/ChainOfResponsibilityMiddleware/README.md

-# JavaChainMiddleware
+# ChainOfResponsibilityMiddleware

-JavaChainMiddleware is a Java-based project demonstrating the implementation of the Chain of Responsibility design pattern applied to middleware development.
+ChainOfResponsibilityMiddleware is a Java-based project demonstrating the implementation of the Chain of Responsibility design pattern applied to middleware development.
 This approach is particularly useful for creating flexible and decoupled systems where requests pass through a sequence of handlers or middleware components.

 ## Description